sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 *  On-premises based MQ and ES based assets
 *  API Facades for RESTful assets to be created in API Connect

 All assets created are to be implemented on the given CIP environment provided for you.
-All pre-requisites and utilities should be on the environments provided for you.
+All pre-requisites and utilities should be on the environments provided.
 If there are other utilities and tools you would like to use to support you during this exercise, you may do so at your own risk.

 Lab Environment Overview